burbas/migraterl/README.md

 # Build
-In order to build MicroC please use Rebar.
+In order to build Migraterl please use Rebar.

     ./rebar compile